-IF I DESCRIPTIVE TAGS FOR ARMOUR
+DESCRIPTIVE TAGS FOR WEAPONS AND ARMOUR $\Omega$

-Describing armour as light, mail or plate is fine for quick or combat light games.
-If the game is of a more militant nature, descriptive tags are a good way to add mechanical differences to the many types of armour available in a fantasy world.
-Tags are more efficient than describing specific historical armours, as historical armours were developed to protect against historical weapons.
+Describing armour as light, mail or plate and weapons as small, medium, or large is fine for quick or combat light games.
+If the game is of a more militant nature, descriptive tags are a good way to add mechanical differences to the many types of weapons and armour available in a fantasy world.
+Tags are more efficient than describing specific historical gear, as historical armours were developed to protect against historical weapons.
 Would smiths have still have used the same designs to counter griffon claws as they used for heavy crossbows or emerging firearms?
-Historical armours can be approximated using the descriptive tag system as well.
+Historical weapons and armours can be approximated using the descriptive tag system as well.